Aesop Cover

 But, Aesop discloses a problem for the Turtle, such as it is for many of us: The Turtle’s unhappy where he is.

 But, it’s not the unhappiness, per se, that is the problem, it’s that the unhappiness is the causation for desire.
-[2] And, it’s not even that the desire, per se, is the problem, because desire—if harmonized within the constraint of wise action—is motivation for positive change.
+[2] And, it’s not even that the resultant desire, per se, is the problem, because desire—if harmonized within the constraint of wise action—is motivation for positive change.

 So, Aesop takes us full circle to the issue of the fable: We exist within a context.
 If we are unsatisfied with the context and are thereby unhappy, we have a cause for change.
+Now the crucial question:

 In what context, and in what circumstances, is it wise to act for change?
 This answer rests on wisdom, which rests upon a rational assessment of risk.
 This question is often stated succinctly as, “Is it worth it?”